quicwg/base-drafts/draft-ietf-quic-http.md

   frames.
 See {{frame-headers}}.

 PRIORITY (0x2):
-: As described above, the PRIORITY frame is sent on the control stream.
-See
+: As described above, the PRIORITY frame is sent on the control stream and can reference either a Stream ID or a Push ID.
+See {{frame-priority}}.
-  {{frame-priority}}.

 RST_STREAM (0x3):
 : RST_STREAM frames do not exist, since QUIC provides stream lifecycle